thekerrlab/binomialbias/README.md

 # antidiscrimination

-Code to compute object assessments of discrimination within organizations
+Code to compute object assessments of discrimination within organizations.